ufs-community/UFS_UTILS/tests/README.md

 "ftst_" (for Fortran) or "tst_" (for C/C++).

 A unit test shall have the following components.
-For an example, see ./filter_topo/ftst_readnml.F90
+For an example, see [ftst_readnml.F90](filter_topo/ftst_readnml.F90).

-- A prolog describing the test and its author.
+- A prologue describing the test and its author.
 - The test should begin with a print to standard output, such as "Starting test of ..."
 - A call to the function or routine to be tested.